Impa10r/peerswap-web/README.md

 The log and the config file will be saved to ~/.peerswap/ folder.
 By default, it will listen on [localhost:8088](localhost:8088).
 This port can be changed in ~/.peerswap/pswebconf.json.

+# Support
+For information about PeerSwap and to join our Discord channel visit [PeerSwap.dev](https://peerswap.dev).

 # Security Disclosure

 **Assuming the local network is secure**